openshift/origin/UPGRADE.md

 1. The existing docker registry images will not be able to support auto-provisioning of image streams based on docker pushes against new API servers.
   Upgrade your docker registry image to make auto-provisioning work again.
 1. New service accounts specific to the PersistentVolume operations of binding, recycling, and provisioning were added.
 Run `oadm policy reconcile-sccs --confirm` to update your SecurityContextConstraints.

+## Origin 1.3.x / OSE 3.3.x

+1.  `oc tag -d` now matches `oc delete imagestreamtag` behavior instead of removing the spec tag and leaving the status tag.
+    The old behavior can be achieved using `oc edit` or if you just want to disabling scheduled imports, `oc tag --scheduled=false`